-The Remuneration and HR Committee (RHRC) convened four times.
-The members and their meeting attendance are presented in the Members of the Board of Directors table.
+The Remuneration and HR Committee convened seven times.
+The members and their meeting attendance are presented in the Attendance of the Board members during 2016 table.

-In addition to its' regulatory duties, Remuneration and HR Committee's main tasks were senior managers performance bonus and share based incentive structure as well as Metso senior management succession planning.
-RHRC discussed with external advisors about global executive compensation trends and shareholders rights directive implications.
-The advisors were not simultaneously advisors to the ${\sf HR}$ department or the operating management.
+In addition to its regulatory duties, the Remuneration and HR Committee's main topics were Metso senior management succession planning and discussions with external advisors about global executive compensation trends.
+The advisors were not simultaneously advisors to the HR department or the operative management.